CSU-PCAST: A Dual-Branch Transformer Framework for medium-range ensemble Precipitation Forecasting: Dataset

 For consistency with our experimental setup, the GEFS baseline used for comparison is taken at its native 0.5° resolution.
-To align with the ERA5 grid, GEFS forecasts are bilinearly interpolated to the 0.25° (721 × 1440) latitude–longitude grid prior to evaluation.
-All other configurations follow the operational GEFS system, including 30 ensemble members and forecast integrations extending to 15 days.
+Although a 0.25° GEFS atmospheric product is also available, it only extends to forecast hour 240, whereas the 0.5° product supports forecast integrations beyond day 10 and is therefore suitable for our 15-day evaluation.
+GEFS forecasts are used as raw model output without additional post-processing.
+The raw GEFS precipitation fields are bilinearly interpolated to the 0.25° latitude--longitude grid prior to verification against IMERG observations.
+To assess whether this interpolation affects the comparison, we evaluated the interpolated 0.5° GEFS forecasts against the native 0.25° GEFS product over their common forecast range in 2023 using CSI and FSS.
+The two versions produced nearly identical scores, suggesting that the interpolation-related error is negligible for the metrics considered in this study.
+For this study, we use 30 GEFS ensemble members to match the CSU-PCAST ensemble size, with forecast integrations extending to 15 days.